stockphrase/no-silo/content/resources/open-handbook/chapter-11.md

 degree in college you will encounter a number of these citation formats.
 In fact, each discipline has a  preferred style.
 The humanities use MLA, psychology uses APA, history and other social sciences use Chicago.
 There are many others.
-As you begin to specialize in a particular field of study, you will be required to master the citation style used by your discipline.
+As you begin to specialize in a particular field of study, you will be expected to use the citation style of your discipline.
 This brief handbook, however, will only introduce you to two of the most common styles: [**MLA**](/resources/open-handbook/chapter-11-mla) and [**Chicago**](/resources/open-handbook/chapter-11-chi/).